romul/spree_user_groups/README.md

-Copyright (c) 2011 Roman Smirnov, released under the New BSD License
+Copyright (c) 2012 Christian Varga, released under the New BSD License

+Thanks to Romul (Roman Smirnov) for the original version, and GeekOnCoffee (Andrew Hooker) for the per variant pricing